Clear Search

 Impact

 Women who have been treated for breast cancer are at increased risk for recurrence and second breast cancers.
 Unfortunately, current mammography is inadequate for detecting breast cancers in this population and the capacity for widespread MRI is limited and costly.
 Women with dense breasts also face limits in screening options since mammography can miss early lesions.
 Ultrasound, which is sometimes recommended for women with dense breasts, has a high rate of false positives and is also not widely available.
-Dr. Berg is assessing alternative methods of screening for these populations that could provide more precise results—this includes assessment of artificial intelligence to enhance ultrasound and comparing the sensitivity and specificity of 3D mammography (tomosynthesis) screening alone versus 3D plus contrast-enhanced mammography (CEM).
-Her research will help optimize screening practices for women with recurrent breast cancer or dense breasts and has the potential to further reduce mortality from breast cancer.
+Dr. Berg is assessing alternative methods of screening for these populations that could provide more precise results—this includes assessment of artificial intelligence to enhance ultrasound and comparing the sensitivity and specificity of 3D mammography (tomosynthesis/TO) screening alone versus 3D plus contrast-enhanced mammography (TOCEM).
+Since early detection of breast cancer improves outcomes and reduces the risk of recurrence or metastasis, Dr. Berg’s research will help optimize screening practices and has the potential to further reduce mortality from breast cancer.

 Progress Thus Far